Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: FDD massive MIMO and Backbone Neural CSI Compressor

-where the expectation is taken over the random realization of the channel matrix $\mathbf{H}$, as we can limit our attention to deterministic codes without loss of optimality \cite{DBLP:journals/corr/abs-2102-09270}.
-If we define the bit length corresponding to the CSI matrix $\mathbf{H}$ as $l(\mathbf{H}) := \abs{\gamma_\theta\left(Q\left(f_\phi(\mathbf{H})\right)\right)}$, then the average bit-rate can be defined as follows:
+The expectation is taken over the random realization of the channel matrix $\mathbf{H}$, and without loss of optimality, we restrict our attention to deterministic codes \cite{DBLP:journals/corr/abs-2102-09270}.
+Let the bit length associated with encoding a CSI matrix $\mathbf{H}$ be defined as